 And it adds a little “professional chef lives here” feeling to the kitchen!

 There are a few ways to tackle this solution.
-If you’re a DIY type, you can create a pretty, rustic ceiling pot rack in just 45 minutes in this video from Home Depot:
+If you’re a DIY type, you can create a pretty, rustic ceiling pot rack by following this project guide from Home Depot.

-If you’d rather purchase a ready-made rack, Amazon offers this really nice option:
+If you’d rather purchase a ready-made rack, Amazon offers this really nice option below:

 Oval Hanging Pot Rack with Grid & 12 Hooks